Windows Server Upgrade - an overview

 - Implement a local script which restarts the network adapter after every reboot

-Networking issues, Part III - DFS replication issues for Active Directory
+Part 3 - DFS replication issues in Active Directory

 When upgrading the Domain Controllers (by installing new ones) I recently encountered a weird issue with DFS replication which led to the scenario that the old Domain Controllers could not be demoted as they were unable to locate a valid replication partner.